 More and more people are using voice-activation.
 Siri and Google for navigation, to send texts, or to ask a question.
 Amazon has their Echo.

 The Echo can be a remarkable gift for a loved one who has limited mobility, limited independence.
 Especially for people who are limited to their bed, chair, and/or wheelchair much of the day.
 "Alexa", (Echo's voice) can turn on and off your lights or tv.
-She can tell you the weather.
+She can tell you the weather, which can be handy if you are planning a day out.
 She can tell you the day or time.
 Alexa can play you music or check the news.
 Technology can be complicated for some people, different small buttons and codes can be difficult to manage.
 Voice activation can be a huge relief and allow the person to independently control their own environment, rather than always relying on another person.

 The Echo even has an "Ask my buddy" feature, that you can pre-set certain contacts and "Alexa" will text, email, or send an alert.
 This can not only be a great communication device - asking your spouse to bring home milk, but can also help with more urgent issues- calling a family member if you fell.